-Subscribe to support Amy's work and read subscriber-only content.
+Subscribe to Amy to support their work and read subscriber-only content.

 Amy Sterling Casil is a 2002 Nebula Award nominee.
 Her short science fiction and fantasy has appeared in many anthologies and magazines ranging from The Magazine of Fantasy & Science Fiction to Zoetrope.
 She is also a nonfiction writer and has published 40 books (mostly non-fiction).
 She teaches English at Southern California community colleges and has a ludicrous, dramatic life story.